Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 * There's *one* authoritative place for the planning, status, and execution of features/bugs
 * You can refer to the feature/bug by simply linking to it

 An issue tracker lets you record ideas.
 An issue tracker doesn't take a two week vacation!
 Instead of saying "wouldn't it be great if..." and then trying to remember the next day/week/month what was said, you can look up exactly what was said about it!
-Being able to work on features/bugs when people are offline is awesome (and increases the [bus factor](http://en.wikipedia.org/wiki/Bus_factor)).
+Being able to work on features/bugs when people are unavailable is awesome (and increases the [bus factor](http://en.wikipedia.org/wiki/Bus_factor)).

 Compartmentalizing work so that you can think and focus on distinct features/bugs not only helps yourself, but your co-workers and managers (such as project managers) who need high visibility on each feature/bug.
 As soon as your project managers can see how fast and what work is getting done, then the planning within your team on what can get accomplished becomes more realistic.